 I hope you’ve had time to read through my emails with [former employee].

-You will find them full of good ideas for cutting project time and cost by about 75% on future updates.
+They are full of good ideas for cutting project time and cost by about 75% on future updates.
 The trick is having a relational database (which I’ve been ‘preaching’ to [former employee] for years 🙂 ).

 I’m happy to see you heading in that direction.